Rohit--Sharma/UWMad-CS537/Assignments/Assignment_3/README.md

     by 0x10B3F9: construct_graph_edges (text_parsing.c:431)
     by 0x1093BA: main (main.c:149)

-Reason: This is same reason as above but while constructing the graph edges between nodes.
+Reason: This is same reason as above but while constructing the dependency graph edges between nodes.

 3.
  320 bytes in 20 blocks are definitely lost in loss record 10 of 30